bernhardsturm/cpc464/README.md

 ## Let's Start
 ### The Hardware
 You will need a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/?resellerType=home) as this model offers sufficient performance for our emulator.
-If you plan to build an fully independent system, then here is the list:
+If you plan to build a fully independent system, then here is the list:

 - [Raspberry Pi 4 Model B, Starter Kit](https://www.digitec.ch/de/s1/product/raspberry-pi-4-4g-model-b-full-starter-kit-universal-armv8-entwicklungsboard-kit-12428788)
 - [AOC 22" Display](https://www.digitec.ch/de/s1/product/aoc-22b1h-22-1920-x-1080-pixels-monitor-8718229)